 - local lesions in the mouth.

-- Smokeless tobacco products are banned from sale in Australia but may be imported for personal use (i.e. not for the purpose of supply) in an amount weighing not more than 1.5 kilograms.
+Chewing tobacco and oral snuffs are permanently banned from sale in Australia.
+However, individuals may import smokeless tobacco products if the product is for personal use (i.e. not for the purpose of supply) and weighs no more than 1.5 kilograms (kg).

 To import more than 1.5 kilograms of chewing tobacco or oral snuffs for personal use (i.e. not for the purpose of supply), you must obtain a smokeless tobacco permit before it is imported.

 You can apply for a permit by using the Product Safety Australia ‘make an enquiry’ form.